kobotoolbox/docs/source/kobocollect-android.md

   password, select __OK__.

 <p class='note'>Users do not need an internet connection to lock
-<strong>KoBoCollect</strong> with an admin password.
+<strong>KoboCollect</strong> with an admin password.
 To remove the admin
 password, leave it blank instead of providing a new password.</p>

-## Form management settings in KoBoCollect
+## Form management settings in KoboCollect

-There are other form management settings available within __KoBoCollect__ which could assist in managing your data collection project:
+There are other form management settings available within __KoboCollect__ which could assist in managing your data collection project:

 __Form update__ provides an option to update the survey form manually or automatically.
-If set to automatic, the forms that are redeployed on the __KoBoToolbox__ server are automatically updated in the app.
+If set to automatic, the forms that are redeployed on the __KoboToolbox__ server are automatically updated in the app.
 Note that keeping this feature active will likely drain your device’s battery more quickly.

 __Form submission__ provides an option to send submissions to the server